Selecting Athletic Shoes for Chiropractic Care

 Too many buyers choose fashion over function when purchasing athletic shoes.
 They don’t realize that poor-fitting shoes can lead to pain throughout the body.
 Footwear plays an important role in the functioning of bones and joints, especially for runners and other athletes.
 Choosing the right shoe can help prevent pain in the back, hips, knees, and feet.

 There is no such thing as a perfect athletic shoe because every pair of feet is different and every shoe has different features.
 But the deciding factor in getting as close to perfect as possible should be the overall comfort.
 For this key reason, it is recommended that you first determine your foot type: whether your feet are normal, flat, or high-arched.

 When determining your type, consult with your chiropractor or doctor.
-He or she can help determine your specific foot type, assess your gait, and suggest the best shoe match.
+He or she can help determine your specific foot type, assess your gait, and suggest the best shoe match for chiropractic care.

 A) The Normal Foot